Net gains in evolutionary dynamics: A unifying and intuitive approach to dynamic stability: Extensions of the net gain approach

 \subsection{Heterogeneity}

-The model and all the propositions can be easily extended to a multi-population game in which (finitely many) different populations may have different payoff functions and/or different revision protocols, as long as each population's revision protocol is cost-benefit rationalizable;\footnote{ It can be cost-benefit rationalizable in the basic framework in this paper or in some modified ways as argued in \Cref{sec:Modified}.
+The model and all the propositions can be extended to a multi-population game in which (finitely many) different populations may have different payoff functions and/or different revision protocols, as long as each population's revision protocol is cost-benefit rationalizable.\footnote{\cite{Zusai_HeteroEvolDyn} allows the number of types to be continuously many and provides the measure-theoretic definition of heterogeneous evolutionary dynamic, while clarifying regularity conditions for the unique existence of a solution trajectory and proving dynamic stability of equilibria in potential games.} We obtain the Lyapunov function for a multi-population game just by adding up agents' ex-ante net gains over all the populations.\footnote{ It can be cost-benefit rationalizable in the basic framework in this paper or in some modified ways as argued in \Cref{sec:Modified}.
 In particular, we can consider a hybrid dynamic where an agent may keep the current choice of an action as a status quo or may be replaced with a new agent.
-Further, even if a population's dynamic is not cost-benefit rationalizable, we can include it as long as we can somehow find functions $G$ and $H$ that satisfy properties G, H and GH for this dynamic.} see Supplement \ref{supp:hetero}.\footnote{\cite{Zusai_HeteroEvolDyn} allows the number of types to be continuously many and provides the measure-theoretic definition of heterogeneous evolutionary dynamic, while clarifying regularity conditions for the unique existence of a solution path amd proving dynamic stability of equilibria in potential games (but not those in stable games).}
+Further, even if a population's dynamic is not cost-benefit rationalizable, we can include it as long as we can somehow find functions $G$ and $H$ that satisfy the properties in \Cref{clm:GZero,clm:DG} for this dynamic.} It is easy to see properties of $G$ are preserved by summation; see \Cref{apdx:hetero}.

-We obtain the pre-Lyapunov function for a multi-population game just by adding up the net gain functions over all the populations; similarly, the decay rate function is obtained straightforwardly from summation of the corresponding functions over the populations.
-The modulalist's view is behind this straightfoward extension.
-Choices in different populations affect evolution in other populations through playing a game $\F^\cP$ on the same field.\footnote{Note that, because of this, even an uncoupled nonobservational dynamic cannot guarantee convergence to Nash equilibria in general \citep{HartMascolell03AER_UncoupledDyn}.} However, the separation of an evolutionary dynamic $\V(\x)[\bpi]$ from a game $\bpi=\F(\x)$ allows us to put aside this indirect interdependence between populations.